NCLEX Scoring

 What Your Readiness Report Shows

-• Readiness Level: A categorical assessment (Exam-Ready, Approaching Exam-Ready, Below Standard, or Needs Significant Improvement).
+• Readiness Level: a categorical assessment (Exam-Ready, Approaching Exam-Ready, Below Standard, or Needs Significant Improvement).

-• Category Performance: Your ability estimate broken down by Client Needs categories, revealing specific strengths and weaknesses.
+• Category Performance: your ability estimate broken down by Client Needs categories, revealing specific strengths and weaknesses.

-• Confidence Interval: The statistical range around your theta estimate, showing measurement precision.
+• Confidence Interval: the statistical range around your theta estimate, showing measurement precision.

-• Trend Over Time: How your ability estimate has changed across practice sessions.
+• Trend Over Time: how your ability estimate has changed across practice sessions.

 Readiness Levels Explained